avalon-lang/avaloni/docs/source/reference/quantum.rst

 .. note::
-    The SDK that comes with the compiler has a few builtin gates: identity gate, Pauli X, Y and Z, rotation about X, Y and Z, controlled X, Y and Z and the Hadamard gate.
+    The SDK that comes with the compiler has a few builtin gates: indentity gate, Pauli X, Y and Z, rotation about X, Y and Z, controlled X, Y and Z and the Hadamard gate.
     So you do not need to create them.
 Please see the table at the end of this section to see the list of those gates.